k1ch/k-chat/app/README.md

 # k-chat

-This is s simple chat server written in JavaScript
+This is s simple chat server powered by Node.js

 ## Development